-Most photo management tools can display geotagged photos on a map: Apple Photos, Lightroom, Capture One, Google Photos.
-When your whole library is geotagged, you're not navigating by date — you're navigating by place.
+Most photo management tools display geotagged photos on a map: Apple Photos, Lightroom, Capture One, Google Photos.
+When your whole library is geotagged, you navigate by place rather than just by date.
 Zoom into a city you visited, and every photo from that trip appears in the neighbourhood where you took it.

 A date tells you when something happened.
 A location tells you where.
-Both together tell you what was happening around you at that moment — the hotel a block away, the river you hadn't crossed yet, the market that was just opening as you walked past.
-Photos taken in sequence along a known route reveal the context that a single image can't hold.
+Both together reveal what was happening around you at that moment — the hotel a block away, the river you hadn't crossed yet, the market just opening as you walked past.
+Photos in sequence along a known route carry context that a single image can't hold.

-Years later, the location of a photo helps recall more than the date.
-Knowing you were at a specific piazza in Rome on a rainy Tuesday pulls back more memory than "2019-10-15" ever could.
-The where triggers the why.
-The geography prompts the story.
+Years later, the location of a photo pulls back more memory than the date alone.
+Knowing you were at a specific piazza in Rome on a rainy Tuesday triggers more context than "2019-10-15" ever could.
+The where triggers the why — the geography prompts the story.

-And a map view sometimes reveals context you missed at the time.
-The track log shows you drove past the other side of that tree an hour before the leopard appeared.
-You can see the route the hike actually took, not the route you thought you remembered.
-You can find photos from a place you've forgotten you visited.
+A map view also reveals context you missed at the time: the track log shows you drove past the other side of that tree an hour before the leopard appeared.
+You can see the route the hike actually took, not the route you remembered.
+You can find photos from a place you'd forgotten you visited.

-For documentary photography — fieldwork, journalism, architectural photography — location accuracy is essential.
-The photo shows what was there; the coordinates record where "there" was.
+For documentary work — fieldwork, journalism, architectural photography — location accuracy is essential.
+The photo shows what was there; the coordinates record exactly where "there" was.

 One of the most effective storytelling formats for geotagged photos is Google Earth KML export.
 Your photos are placed along the route you travelled, in sequence.
 The result is a visual journey: not just where each photo was taken, but how the trip unfolded from start to finish.